swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 ### Dependencies

+One of the design objective of the Swift AWS Lambda Runtime is to minimize its dependencies on other libraries.

-Minimizing dependencies is a key priority for the plugins.
+Therefore, minimizing dependencies is a key priority for the new plugins.
 We aim to avoid including unnecessary dependencies, such as the AWS SDK for Swift or Soto, for the `lambda-deploy` plugin.

-Four essential dependencies have been identified for the plugins:
+Four essential dependencies have been identified to implement the plugins:

-* an argument parser
+* an command line argument parser
 * an HTTP client
 * a library to sign AWS requests
 * a library to calculate HMAC-SHA256 (used in the AWS signing process)